Ankush-1109/Apache-Kafka-setup/README.md

    sudo ./bin/kafka-server-start.sh ./config/server.properties
    ```

-At this point, Kafka is up and running with Zookeeper.
+At this point, Kafka is up and running with Zookeeper, meaning both are functioning without any errors.
+You can now close both terminals and proceed to step 4.

 ---